-Relevance (megaliters/year) Please explain Fresh surface water Relevant 46 Lower The quantity of water treated onsite or used for fire testing and discharged to surface water decreased by 7% in 2021 as compared to the prior year.
-The change was categorized as "lower" in comparison with the previous reporting year because the difference was between -5% and -15%.
-Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not Cummins does not have any facilities that report discharges to brackish surface water sources.
-Groundwater Relevant 368 The discharge of industrial and sanitary waste water treated on-site and released directly (e.g. septic leach field, sub-surface injection) or indirectly (i.e. irrigation) to the subsurface was similar in 2021 to what it was in 2020.
-The change was categorized as "about the same" because the difference was not greater than or less than 5%.
-Third-party destinations Relevant 1660.1 Industrial and sanitary waste water discharged to public/private treatment works or hauled off-site is included in the third-party destinations total.
-In 2021, Cummins discharged 7% more waste water to third-party destinations than in 2020.
-The change was categorized as "higher" in comparison with the previous reporting year because the difference was between 5% and 15%.
+Relevance Comparison with previous reporting year Primary reason for comparison with previous reporting year Please explain Fresh surface water Relevant 58.9 Much higher The quantity of water treated onsite or used for fire testing and discharged to surface water increased by about 28% in 2022.
+The change was categorized as "much higher" in comparison with the previous reporting year because the difference was greater than 15%.
+This was primarily due to acquisitions in 2022.
+Most of the acquired facilities did not track discharges for environmental performance, and Cummins is working to fill this gap for both future and past years.
+Discharges from acquired facilities were estimated in the interim.
+The total amount of water withdrawn by the facilities was multiplied by a set of ratios that corresponded to each of Cummins discharge metrics.
+For instance, if 10% of Cummins withdrawals were discharged to a particular source in 2022, then the same was assumed to apply to acquired facilities in light of operational similarities.
+Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not <not Applicable></not Cummins does not have any facilities that report discharges to brackish surface water sources.
+Groundwater Relevant 400.4 Higher acquisitions The discharge of industrial and sanitary waste water treated on-site and released directly (e.g. septic leach field, sub-surface injection) or indirectly (i.e. irrigation) to the subsurface was about 9% more in 2022 than it was in 2021.
+The change was categorized as "higher" because the difference was greater than 5% but not more than 15%.
+The change was primarily due to acquisitions in 2022.
+Most of the acquired facilities did not track discharges for environmental performance, and Cummins is working to fill this gap for both future and past years.
+Discharges from acquired facilities were estimated in the interim.
+The total amount of water withdrawn by the facilities was multiplied by a set of ratios that corresponded to each of Cummins discharge metrics.
+For instance, if 10% of Cummins withdrawals were discharged to a particular source in 2022, then the same was assumed to apply to acquired facilities in light of operational similarities.
+Third-party destinations Relevant 1840.3 Higher Industrial and sanitary waste water discharged to public/private treatment works or hauled off-site is included in the third-party destinations total.
+In 2022, Cummins discharged 11% more water to third-party destinations than in the prior year.
+Acquisitions were the primary contributors to the change, which was categorized as "higher" since the difference was between 5% and 15%.
+Most of the acquired facilities did not track discharges for environmental performance, and Cummins is working to fill this gap for both future and past years.
+Discharges from acquired facilities were estimated in the interim.
+The total amount of water withdrawn by the facilities was multiplied by a set of ratios that corresponded to each of Cummins discharge metrics.
+For instance, if 10% of Cummins withdrawals were discharged to a particular source in 2022, then the same was assumed to apply to acquired facilities in light of operational similarities.